surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 performAction(retryConnection, retryInterval);
 ```

-Now it's clear that it is a time interval, but it is not straightforward how much `1320000` milliseconds represent.
+Now it's clear that it is a time interval.
+Usually in JavaScript, as in this case, time values are expressed in milliseconds.
+We don't use milliseconds very often in our daily lives, so it is not straightforward for us to easily visualize how much `1320000` milliseconds represent.
 Do we retry the connection in minutes?
-Hours?
+An hour?

 Usually, the next attempt to make it more clear is like this: